Buraiyen/Object-Oriented-Programming-Practice/README.md

   - Only meant to be a parent of another class
 - __Interface__ - classes that use an interface are compulsory to implement the methods defined in an interface

+## Associations
-### Associations
+### Composition
-- __Composition__ - a particular object is composed of other objects.
+A particular object is composed of other objects.
 If the containing object ceases to exisst, then the internal parts it's composed of no longer exists

 #### ___Example 1___
 ```java